magento/devdocs/src/cloud/cdn/fastly-vcl-whitelist.md

 You can use the a Fastly Edge ACL list in combination with custom VCL code snippet to filter incoming requests and allow access by IP address.
 The ACL list specifies the IP addresses to allow.

-Create an allowlist to limit access to your Staging environment so that only requests from specified IP addresses for internal developers and approved external services are permitted.
-You can also create an allowlist to secure access to the Magento Admin UI on Staging and Production environments.
+Create an allow list to limit access to your Staging environment so that only requests from specified IP addresses for internal developers and approved external services are permitted.
+You can also create an allow list to secure access to the Magento Admin UI on Staging and Production environments.

 The following example shows how to use a custom VCL snippet with a [Fastly Access Control List (ACL)](https://docs.fastly.com/guides/access-control-lists/about-acls) to secure access to the Magento Admin UI for a {{ site.data.var.ece }} project environment.
 When you add the custom VCL snippet to the Cloud enviroment, Fastly allows only requests from IP addresses included in the ACL.